wso2/docs-is/en/identity-server/next/docs/guides/organization-management/onboard-sub-org-admins.md

     !!! note
         Enabling self-service will create an M2M(Machine to Machine) application named `B2B-Self-Service-Mgt-Application`.
-        This application is authorized to limited set of APIs to facilitate subsequent API calls.
+        This application is authorized to a limited set of APIs to facilitate subsequent API calls.
         You will be able to see this application on the {{ product_name }} console.

 3. Get an access token for the `B2B-Self-Service-Mgt-Application` using the following cURL.